Vaccination of the Beef Herd

 4. Get the air out of your automatic syringe.
 Trapped air can dramatically affect the amount of vaccine you are actually administering.

 5. Keep your equipment clean.
 Use hot water only for cleaning automatic syringes.
-Disinfectants can leave a residue that destroys modified live vaccines.
+Soaps and disinfectants can leave a residue that destroys modified live vaccines.

-7. Change needles frequently (at least every 10-25 animals) and give all intramuscular injections in the neck area.
+7. Change needles frequently (at least every 10-15 animals) and give all injections in the neck area.
 Don’t contaminate your vaccine bottle by utilizing a used dirty needle when you load your syringe.
 Only sterile needles should be used in the vaccine bottle.

 8. Keep detailed records.
-Keep track of what vaccines you use including serial and lot numbers.
+Keep track of what vaccines you use including exact product name and serial and lot numbers.
+Records should include the data and clear descriptions of the group of animals vaccinated as well as the route of administration.

 Modified Live Vaccines in Breeding Animals and Pregnant Cows